 To use Lambda@Edge, you just upload your code to AWS Lambda and associate a function version to be triggered in response to Amazon CloudFront requests.
 Your code must satisfy the Lambda@Edge service limits.
-Lambda@Edge only supports Node.js for global invocation by CloudFront events at this time.
+Lambda@Edge supports Node.js and Python for global invocation by CloudFront events at this time.
 Learn more in our documentation.

 Q: When should I use Lambda@Edge?

-Lambda@Edge is optimized for latency sensitive use cases where your end viewers are distributed globally.
+Lambda@Edge is optimized for latency-sensitive use cases where your end viewers are distributed globally.
 All the information you need to make a decision should be available at the CloudFront edge, within the function and the request.
-This means that use cases where you are looking to make decisions on how to serve content based on user characteristics (e.g., location, client device, etc) can now be executed and served close to your users without having to be routed back to a centralized server.
+This means that use cases where you are looking to make decisions on how to serve content based on user characteristics (e.g., location, client device, etc.) can now be executed and served close to your users without having to be routed back to a centralized server.

 Q: Can I deploy my existing Lambda functions for global invocation?

 You can associate existing Lambda functions with CloudFront events for global invocation if the function satisfies the Lambda@Edge service requirements and limits.
 Read more here on how to update your function properties.